BesnikShala/Milestone-project-1/README.md

 - The site will include a carousel of images for the services to browse through each one and view the service images.

+- The site will include a form which is designed to make enquiries on price or even ask a question.

+- The site will also include a full gallary page where previous work can be viewed.

 ## Features Left to Implement

--The site will include a form which is designed to make enquiries on price or even ask a question.

--The site will also include a full gallary page where previous work can be viewed.
+- A modal will be implemented in the gallary to allow users to enlarge the images and also view text information for that image.

 ## Technologies Used